sourcefrog/cargo-mutants/DESIGN.md

 Many features can be tested adequately by only looking at the list of mutants produced, with no need to actually test the mutants.
 In this case the generic list tests might be enough.

-### Unit tests

-Although we primarily want to test the public interface (which is the command line), unit tests can be added in a `mod test {}` within the source tree for any behavior that is inconvenient or overly slow to exercise from the command line.

 ### Nextest tests

-cargo-mutants tests require `nextest` to be installed.
+cargo-mutants tests require `nextest` to be installed so that we can test the integration.

 ## UI Style